bigdogdigital/bigdogdigital.github.io/big-rig/css-js.md

 <a name="Templatepart-css-js"></a> Template part styles and scripts should follow the above rules as well as the following:
 - The source files should always be located in `/src/template-parts`
 - The handle *must* and the file name should match the template part filename
-- `global` and callbacks should always be set to false, as template parts should be able to be re-used easily anywhere.
+- `global` and callbacks should always be set to false

 ### Libraries<a name="Libraries"></a>

 ### Bootstrap utilities API<a name="Bootstrap-api"></a>